-The Comprehensive Integrated Transport Plan (CITP) 2018 – 2023 describes how TDA will bring about the delivery of integrated, intermodal and interoperable transport and its related road, stormwater, bridge and rail network in Cape Town, and across the functional area.
+The Comprehensive Integrated Transport Plan (CITP) 2018 – 2023 describes how TD will bring about the delivery of integrated, intermodal and interoperable transport and its related road, stormwater, bridge and rail network in Cape Town, and across the functional area.

 The National Land Transport Act (2009) requires that all metropolitan municipalities prepare a Comprehensive Integrated Transport Plan (CITP).
 An Integrated Public Transport Network (IPTN), which forms part of the CITP, is defined in the NLTA as a system in a particular area that integrates public transport services between modes, with through-ticketing and other appropriate mechanisms to provide users of the system with optimal solutions to travel between origins and destinations in a seamless manner.